singular-gpispace/pfd-parallel/README.md

 # pfd-parallel - Massively Parallel Partial Fraction Decomposition

+Note: The information below, and further documentation, can be found in a more structured manner in the [wiki of our project](https://github.com/singular-gpispace/pfd-parallel/wiki).

 This package provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).